-Are the visitors on the Red Line ghosts or hallucinations?
-Either way, when Harry’s team discovers the source of the visitations, the MBTA declares it will bring them to an end.
+Riders see ghosts of their Departed on Boston Red Line subway trains, and Harry West is hired to investigate by the Massachusetts Bay Transportation Authority.
+Are they really ghosts or are they hallucinations?
+Either way, when Harry discovers the source of the visitations, the MBTA declares that it will bring them to an end.

 Unique and engrossing.
 A fascinatingly original story with intriguing characters.
 Immediately captivating and hard to put down.
 One of the best reads in a long time.
 (Amazon, 5 stars)

 “Altogether wonderful!”
 (Amazon, 5 stars)

 “A fun read and hard to put down.
 One colorful scene, character or plot turn succeeds another without losing a hint of coherence.”
 (Amazon, 5 stars)

 “Does not insult the reader’s intelligence, or ask the reader to suspend common sense.
 (Amazon, 4 stars)